NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

-The ``KMP_AFFINITY`` variable also allows for the explicit binding of threads to cores, using the *explicit* option, followed by the *proclist* options specifying the cpu_id(s) (note the double quotes arround the options in this case):
+The ``KMP_AFFINITY`` variable also allows for the explicit binding of threads to cores, using the *explicit* option, followed by the *proclist* options specifying the cpu_id(s) (note the double quotes around the options in this case):

 .. code:: bash